The page navigation is complete. You may now navigate the page content as you wish.

 Colspan & rowspan

 Use the colspan and rowspan arguments of the Grid::Item component to set the number of columns or rows an item should occupy.
+They both support optional breakpoints to define responsive views.

 Note: By default, if a height is set on the Grid parent, grid row heights will stretch proportionally to fill the Grid.
 To instead make a row conform to the minimum height of its content, you can pass an inline style as shown in the example.